Seminar for Executives on Legislative Operations

 - The political dynamics and issue landscape of the current Congress

 - How to work more effectively with Congress

 SES, SES candidates, GS/GM 14s and 15s (or uniformed service equivalent) and others who need more detailed knowledge of the legislative process and are more likely to interact directly with Congress.
 Individuals who work in a legislative affairs or budget capacity may benefit from this course as well.

 Meets Executive Core Qualifications 1, 4, and 5.

 Relevant Government Agencies

-U.S. Air Force, U.S. Army, U.S. Navy & Marine Corps, Intelligence Agencies (NSA, NRO, DIA, NGA, Undersecretary of Defense-Intelligence, etc.), All other DOD or Military, Office of the President (includes OMB), Dept of Agriculture, Dept of Commerce, Dept of Education, Dept of Energy, Dept of Health & Human Services, Dept of Homeland Security, Dept of Housing & Urban Development, Dept of the Interior, Dept of Justice (includes FBI), Dept of Labor, Dept of State, Dept of Transportation, Dept of Treasury (includes IRS), Dept of Veterans Affairs, EPA, GSA, USPS, SSA, NASA, Other Independent Agencies (includes TVA, NSF), Legislative Agencies (GAO, GPO, LOC, etc.), Judicial Branch Agencies, Municipal Government, CIA, FEMA, Office of Personnel Management, U.S. Coast Guard, National Institutes of Health, FAA, U.S. Census Bureau, United States Agency for International Development, National Guard Association, Equal Employment Opportunity Commission
+Air Force, Army, Navy & Marine Corps, Intelligence Agencies, DOD & Military, Office of the President (includes OMB), Dept of Agriculture, Dept of Commerce, Dept of Education, Dept of Energy, Dept of Health & Human Services, Dept of Homeland Security, Dept of Housing & Urban Development, Dept of the Interior, Dept of Justice, Dept of Labor, Dept of State, Dept of Transportation, Dept of Treasury, Dept of Veterans Affairs, EPA, GSA, USPS, SSA, NASA, Other Independent Agencies (includes TVA, NSF), Legislative Agencies (GAO, GPO, LOC, etc.), Judicial Branch Agencies, Municipal Government, CIA, FEMA, Office of Personnel Management, Coast Guard, National Institutes of Health, FAA, Census Bureau, USAID, National Guard Association, EEOC